exgade/linux-gaming/README.md

 ### with autoinstaller:
 git clone https://github.com/exgade/linux-gaming && sudo ./linux-gaming/autoinstall.sh

-### with Distribution specific installer:
+### with specific installer:
-You can also customize the installation by configuring the installer script for your installation before running it.
+You can also customize the installation by editing the installer script for your distribution.

 ---